 While the remains of an iron meteorite are easily identified lumps of metal, fragments of a stony meteorite may be impossible to distinguish from local rock.
 Near a relatively young crater, the rock may be fused into glass or slag similar to volcanic cinders.

 Meteorites striking at the rate of more than four kilometers per second produce geological features that may elude the untrained eye.
 Something called shock metamorphism creates igneous rock, recrystallized after being melted by the heat of impact.
 Also found are rocks containing high-density forms of quartz called Coesite and Stishovite, which are produced only by the combination of intense heat and pressure.
 You may also see shatter cones—large structures of quartzite that flare outward and down—produced by the meteorite's high velocity.
-Several sources of information that may help you enjoy your hunt include:

-The Best Craters
+The Best Impact Craters of North America

 Name: Brent, Ontario, Canada